ua-datalab/Geospatial_Workshops/README.md

 All fields and skill levels are welcome to attend, though basic knowledge of scripting languages (python/R) and familiarity with command line tools will be helpful.

+Documentation for each lesson is found on the repository wiki https://github.com/ua-datalab/Geospatial_Workshops/wiki

 | Date |  Topic |
 | :--: | :-- |